Sensory Seeking vs. Sensory Avoiding: What’s the Difference?

 Each large bag you see in this picture holds the wrapped gifts for one child.
 We aim for a set dollar amount per child, which usually ends up being 3–6 gifts, chosen from a wish list completed by their parent or guardian.

 Thank you to everyone who purchased raffle tickets, attended one of our fundraising events, adopted children, wrapped presents, or helped in anyway!
-This program was a huge success again this year and remains one of the most meaningful things we do as a company.
+This program was a huge success again this year.
+It remains one of the most meaningful things we do as a company.
 Also a special thank you to Elisa, pictured in a red sweater below, who has helped run the program since Heather’s passing.

 Daily Journaling: Stress and Anxiety Relief